Online Bible Commentary

 God’s Will for Christians

 Colossians 1: 9 For this reason we also, since the day we heard it, do not cease to pray for you, and to ask that you may be filled with the knowledge of His will in all wisdom and spiritual understanding; 10 that you may walk worthy of the Lord, fully pleasing Him, being fruitful in every good work and increasing in the knowledge of God; 11 strengthened with all might, according to His glorious power, for all patience and longsuffering with joy; 12 giving thanks to the Father who has qualified us to be partakers of the inheritance of the saints in the light.
+13 He has delivered us from the power of darkness and conveyed us into the kingdom of the Son of His love, 14 in whom we have redemption through His blood, the forgiveness of sins.
 (NKJV)

 The second component of God’s will for us is that we would be “fully pleasing Him” (v.
 10b).
 Paul then gives us four ways that we can please God.

 First, he writes that we should bear fruit in every good work (v.
 10c).
 Our work for God should be productive work.
 It should strengthen His kingdom in some way.

 We all have at least one spiritual gift that we can use in His work, to glorify Him.
 Discover your spiritual gift and use it for His glory.

 Some of the spiritual gifts are as evangelist, pastor, teacher, healer, helper or administrator (1 Cor.
 12:28).
 Helpers of all kinds are especially needed in the church.